 - Second, place crackers in different spots with the stacked meats nearby.

-- Place brie cheese in a corner next to fruit.
+- Place brie cheese in a corner next to the fruit.

 - Scatter cheese throughout and in between crackers.

-- Place fruit away from crackers so it doesn’t turn them soggy.
+- Then, place fruit away from crackers so it doesn’t turn them soggy.

 - Stack the dessert cookies in a corner.

-- Fill in empty spaces with mixed nuts.
+- Next, fill in empty spaces with mixed nuts.